Cisneros v. CCISD: Background

 In 1954, a related case that dealt with racial discrimination in a school setting, Brown v.
 Board of Education, stated that any segregation in the public school system was unconstitutional.
 The Civil Rights Act of 1964 forbade discrimination based on race, sex, religion, and national origin.
 Though these laws were established, discriminatory practices were still occurring in the school system and the Corpus Christi Independent School District.

 “Cisneros v.
 Corpus Christi ISD” was one of the first to use the Brown v.
 Board of Education case to Mexicans.
 For a bit, schools in Texas would say Mexican students were white so that they wouldn't get in trouble for people thinking they are segregating but they also kept them away from Anglo students.
 They said that black and Mexican students were being segregated on purpose and said the district had to work with officials to bring the schools together.
-This finally happened around 1975.
-A.D.
-James-Gallaway did some research and found out that the case also shows problems between Mexican and Black efforts to desegregate.
+This finally happened around 1975, James-Gallaway did some research and found out that the case also shows problems between Mexican and Black efforts to desegregate.